hoobs-org/core/README.md

+## We are working on HOOBS v3.0.0 - THIS IS NOT YET READY TO INSTALL -

 # ![](https://raw.githubusercontent.com/hoobs-org/hoobs-core/master/docs/logo.png)

+## THIS VERSION OF HOOBS IS UNDER HEAVY DEVELOPMENT - DONT INSTALL UNTILL WE RELEASE PUBLIC BETA

 [![Vue.JS](https://img.shields.io/badge/Vue.JS-2.6.10-%234fc08d.svg)](https://vuejs.org/) [![Express](https://img.shields.io/badge/Express-4.17.1-%23b3b3b3.svg)](https://expressjs.com/) [![Socket.IO](https://img.shields.io/badge/Socket.IO-2.2.0-%23e0bf19.svg)](https://socket.io/) [![Homebridge](https://img.shields.io/badge/Homebridge-0.4.50-%237c2fed.svg)](https://github.com/nfarina/homebridge/)

 A Homebridge stack with a interface that simplifies configuration and installing plugins.
 This adds a process wrapper for [Homebridge](https://github.com/nfarina/homebridge).
 It also adds an API that can be used as an endpoint for an application.